Jimjule/Bookmark-Manager/process.md

 Set up a test environment variable so that the spec references the test database.

 REFACTOR - Moved bookmark functionality to index view.

+TEST - Added feature test expecting user to fill in a form with a url, and then submit the form and see the updated page with the url in the database.

+RED - See above

+(No url field)

+RED - Added url field

+(No button to click)

+RED - Added button

+(Expected page to include new url)

+GREEN - Added loop to controller that adds the submitted url to the appropriate database.

+PASSED ALL TESTS, 100% COVERAGE

+REFACTOR - Moved loop to new class .create method to keep controller skinny and to separate concerns